-- Bring 250ml water in a large sauce pan and add the prepared shiso leaves.
+- Bring the 2 cups of water to boil in a large sauce pan and add the prepared shiso leaves.

-- Add the sugar, and when the sugar dissolved, turn the heat off and add 1tbs of rice vinegar in.
+- Add the sugar, and when the sugar is dissolved, turn the heat off and add the apple cider vinegar.

-- To make shiso juice, place 1-2 tbs of the syrup and pour about 200 ml of mineral water or fizzy soda water with ice cubes.
+- To make shiso juice, place 1/4 cup of the syrup into a glass and pour about 200 ml of mineral water or fizzy soda water over the top.
+Add ice cubes.

 Chopstick Chronicles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an amazon associate I earn from qualifying purchases.